Warm email prospecting: How to make more sales by writing to an audience of one

 Brevity is essential when conducting warm email prospecting.
 In general, try to keep your warm emails short and sweet—around the 125-word mark, give or take.

-Remember, your prospect didn’t ask to be contacted.
-They’re probably busy and if they open up your message and see a giant wall of text, they’ll delete it without reading anything.
+Remember, your prospect didn’t ask you to contact them.
+They’re probably busy, and if they open up your message and see a giant wall of text, they’ll delete it without reading anything.
 125 words should be enough to state the value your company brings to the table, establish some credibility, and make an ask to connect on the phone.

-As we mentioned earlier, a pre-contact touch makes your recipients more familiar with you, and more willing to open your initial email.
-That can take a number of forms:
+As we mentioned earlier, a pre-contact touch makes your recipients more familiar with you and more willing to open your initial email.
+That can take several forms:

-• Use your recipients’ email addresses to create a custom ad audience on Facebook or LinkedIn, and run an ad for your company that will be served to all the people you plan on contacting the following week.
+• Use your recipients’ email addresses to create a custom ad audience on Facebook or LinkedIn, and run an ad for your company targeting all the people you plan on contacting the following week.

-• Send connection request to your recipients on LinkedIn before emailing them.
-Even simply viewing their profiles without making a connection request could get them curious about who you are so that they look at your profile.
+• Send connection requests to your recipients on LinkedIn before emailing them.
+Simply viewing their profiles without making a connection request could get them curious about who you are so that they look at your profile.

 • Ask a mutual connection to send out an introduction email.